slasheight-netsec/website-slasheight/content/en/lets-defend-writeups/cups.md

 - github
 - netlify
 ---
-# Intro
+## Intro
-Let's look at this new critical alert on letsdefend that is simulating the new linux CUPS RCE vuln also known as (CVE-2024-47177).
-This should be a fun one because I can remember reading about 2 weeks ago after seeing a post about it on threat intelligence feed I just started trying to use. https://otx.alienvault.com/pulse/66f79d146f77699c76532842
+Today we are looking at this new critical alert on LetsDefend that is simulating the recently discovered linux CUPS RCE vuln.
+Also known as (CVE-2024-47177).
+This should be a fun one because I can remember reading about it for the first time about 2 weeks ago.
+I was playing around with otx.alienvault.com threat intelligence feed, and saw an interesting post about a new linux vulnerability. https://otx.alienvault.com/pulse/66f79d146f77699c76532842.

 This post linked to the original writeup on https://www.evilsocket.net/2024/09/26/Attacking-UNIX-systems-via-CUPS-Part-I/.
-It was also discussed on Paul's Security Weekly Episode 845 https://www.scworld.com/podcast-segment/13202-nothing-is-safe-psw-845.
+Then later that week it was also discussed on Paul's Security Weekly Episode 845 https://www.scworld.com/podcast-segment/13202-nothing-is-safe-psw-845.
+Fantastic podcast if you aren't familiar.

-Very cool to now see it as an alert on letsdefend so quickly after release.
+I love to see that LetsDefend took this vulnerability and turned into an alert so quickly.
 Time to put some learning into practice.
-First, let's share some background on this CVE and everything CUPS related you need to know to understand this attack, and properly respond to this alert.
+First, let's share some background on this CVE and anything CUPS related that you need to know to understand this attack, and properly respond to this alert.

-# Explaining CVE-2024-47177
+## Explaining CVE-2024-47177
-## NIST Awaiting Analysis
+### NIST Awaiting Analysis
 Normally I like to search the CVE if it's contained it the alert, and will check NIST first.
 However, this CVE is reported as "Awaiting Analysis" at time of writing.
 This reminds me of more recent episode of PSW (#846) where they were discussing the sheer number of CVE's reported every year (~30,000 so far in 2024), but only ~12,000 have been analyzed.
 Well that's pretty remarkable to have analyzed so many clearly there are more CVE's reported than can ever by addressed.
 There has to be some priority to what they choose, but still you wonder what could slip through the cracks.
 Here is the dashboard discussed. https://nvd.nist.gov/general/nvd-dashboard.

 Still, we get a brief description of the CVE.
 ![[Pasted image 20241012114907.png]]
 Sounds like a lack of input sanizitation leading to remote code execution, but it's vague as usual.
-## EvilSocket Writeup Deep-Dive
+### EvilSocket Writeup Deep-Dive
-### Disclosure Battle
+#### Disclosure Battle
 This article was written by the researcher who found this vulnerability and reported to the cups software maintainers.
 They experienced quite the headache in the disclosure process facing lots of push back from devs.
 I bring that up to highlight the difficulties of ethical disclosure.
 The researcher states they only wanted to help, but were met with an adversarial spirit from the devs.
 They even mention this might stop them from disclosure in the future.

 Isn't this how open source software is supposed to work?
 Instead it's a nightmare of ego battles and diminishing of risk.

-### Risk
+#### Risk
 ADD
 - Details about what linux distros are actually vulnerable
 	- Do linux server distros come with this enabled by default?
 Most servers don't print.
 Ubutnu desktop has this.